njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

-# AI Foundation Models for Wearable Movement Data in Mental Health Research 🏃‍♀️🏃
+# A Foundation Model for Wearable Movement Data in Mental Health Research 🏃‍♀️🏃

 This is the GitHub associated with the paper "A Foundation Model for Wearable Movement Data in Mental Health Research" <br>